-- □ Disclosure to our clients of investment advisory fees described above; - □ Specific procedures to monitor performance-based fee arrangements, as described in Item 6; - \Box Disclosure to our clients of additional fees charged for brokerage services, as described in Item 5 and Item 10;
+Disclosure to our clients of investment advisory fees described above;

+Specific procedures to monitor performance-based fee arrangements, as described in Item 6;

+Disclosure to our clients of additional fees charged for brokerage services, as described in Item 5 and Item 10;

-- □ Disclosure of 12b-1 Fees, as described in Item 5 - □ Procedures governing brokerage practices, as described in Item 12; - □ Disclosure of compensation Wiley may receive for the referral of clients to third party providers, as described in Item 4 and Item 14; - □ Suitability review process at the time an account is opened; and - □ Periodic account reviews after an account is opened.
+Disclosure of 12b-1 Fees and CDSC charges, as described in Item 5

+Procedures governing brokerage practices, as described in Item 12;

+Disclosure of compensation Wiley may receive for the referral of clients to third party providers, as described in Item 4 and Item 14;

-It is the Firm's policy to seek, for its clients, the best possible executions, at all times, and in all types of equity markets.
+Suitability review process at the time an account is opened; and types of securities' markets.
 It is currently the Firm's policy to predominantly act on an agency basis for customer transactions.
 In the event the Firm must act as principal, such transactions will be agreed to, by the client, in advance of each trade.
 Best Execution scrutiny is given to those agency orders and executions handled on behalf of our clients.
-All executions of customer orders will be checked against market prices at the time of execution for Best Execution compliance by the Equity Trading Principal as part of the standard daily review process.
+As part of the Firm's trade review process, periodic reviews of executions of customer orders will be checked against market prices at the time of execution for Best Execution and/or Prevailing Market Price by the appropriate Principal of the Firm.
+Additionally, execution scorecards, for certain securities, are reviewed by the Firm and made available on the Firm's website.